rad73/web-automation-2017/README.md

 Agents are written in Ruby language and are stored inside Huginn's subdirectory.

-For operating Huginn requires MySQL database and Nginx server.
+For operating Huginn requires MySQL or PostgreSQL database and Nginx server.
 Installation is pretty involved, but well documented.
+Also project supports Docker image, that simplifies installation a lot.

 ## Trigger Happy